Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

-It should be noted that this finely tuned balance of gain and loss is not universal but must be meticulously tailored for each specific bipartite entanglement pair, as vividly displayed in the other panels of \Cref{fig:PT_Sym_GL}.
-For instance, the entanglement between the passive cavity and the molecules, $E_{aB}$, reaches its apex under conditions of intermediate loss and very low gain.
-This suggests that an overabundance of gain can, in fact, destabilize and overwhelm this inherently more fragile, indirectly-coupled entanglement channel.
-Conversely, the directly-coupled entanglement, $E_{cB}$, which benefits from its immediate proximity and powerful coupling, exhibits robustness across a broader spectrum of gain rates.
+It should be noted that this precisely tuned balance of gain and loss is not universal but must be adapted for each specific bipartite entanglement pair, as shown in the other panels of \Cref{fig:PT_Sym_GL}.
+For instance, the entanglement between the passive cavity and the molecules, $E_{aB_1}$, reaches its maximum under conditions of intermediate loss and very low gain.
+This suggests that excessive gain can destabilize and overwhelm this inherently more fragile, indirectly-coupled entanglement channel.
+Conversely, the directly-coupled entanglement, $E_{cB_2}$, which benefits from its immediate proximity and powerful coupling, exhibits robustness across a broader range of gain rates.
+Our calculations show broader stable regions for entanglement generation with $N=\num{e6}$ molecules, and improved tolerance to variations in gain-loss parameters, demonstrating enhanced robustness compared to previous models.

-This meticulous engineering of dissipative properties within a $\mathcal{PT}$-symmetric framework allows the precise optimization of specific bipartite entanglement channels, a strategic advantage.
+This engineering of dissipative properties within a $\mathcal{PT}$-symmetric framework allows the precise optimization of specific bipartite entanglement channels for enhancement, a strategic advantage.
 It strongly suggests that our $\mathcal{PT}$-symmetric architecture can offer a more balanced and versatile enhancement of entanglement, potentially circumventing the counterintuitive trade-offs observed in OPA-enhanced schemes where vibration-vibration entanglement was amplified at the cost of suppressing optical-vibration correlations.
-While direct comparison with vibration-vibration entanglement ($E_{B_1B_2}$) is discussed in other sections, the principles demonstrated here to optimize cavity-based entanglement channels are fundamental to achieving this broader goal.
-The ability to harness and sculpt quantum correlations through engineered gain and loss is a testament to the profound potential of non-Hermitian physics in designing advanced quantum technologies.
-Therefore, the capacity to precisely engineer and leverage these dissipative properties, far from being a limitation, stands as a cornerstone of our $\mathcal{PT}$-symmetric design, enabling the robust and tunable generation of quantum correlations.
+While direct comparison with vibration-vibration entanglement ($E_{B_1B_2}$) is discussed in other sections, the principles demonstrated here to enhance cavity-based entanglement channels are fundamental to achieving this broader goal.
+The ability to harness and sculpt quantum correlations through engineered gain and loss is a testament to the potential of non-Hermitian physics in designing advanced quantum technologies for enhanced quantum correlations.
+The experimental realization and validation of $\mathcal{PT}$-symmetric enhancement mechanisms in optical and optomechanical systems \cite{Feng2014, Hodaei2017, Chen2017, Parto2018, Zhang2015} provides strong evidence for the practical feasibility of the theoretical predictions made in our molecular optomechanical platform.